luvnft/saas/README.md

 <img width="1788" alt="Cogify.social" src="https://github.com/Shubham-sharma8/saas/assets/96993718/ef81b3ff-bcf1-4ced-9442-08cece819a77">
-# Cogify.Social Platform - Your Gateway to Enhanced Social Interactions! 🎉
+# Cogify.Social Platform - Your Gateway to Enhanced AI-Based SAAS! 🎉

-Welcome to the git repository for Cogify.Social, the ultimate interactive web platform designed to revolutionize your online social experiences.
-Powered by cutting-edge technologies like Next.js 13, React, TypeScript, and more, this platform offers users a rich blend of features including conversations, AI-driven image generation, insightful image analysis, and lifelike text-to-speech functionalities.
+Welcome to the git repository for Cogify.Social, the ultimate interactive web platform designed to Chatgpt-4 based conversation **Free always, no ads and Whatsapp usability**.
+Powered by cutting-edge technologies like Next.js 13, React, TypeScript, and more, this platform offers users a rich blend of features including Chatgpt-4 conversations, AI-driven image generation, insightful image analysis, and lifelike text-to-speech functionalities and much more.
 Dive into a world where technology meets creativity, fully live-hosted and free to use, backed by an open-source community's excellence.

 ### Features 🚀